mykelalvis/FATESRD/Other/fate-core-SRD.md

 ###### Creating Advantages in a Contest

-During any exchange, you can try to [[create advantage]] before you make your contest roll.
+During any exchange, you can try to [[Create Advantage]] before you make your contest roll.
 If you're targeting another participant, they get to defend normally.
 If someone can interfere with your attempt, they provide active opposition as normal.

-Doing this carries an additional risk—failing to [[create advantage]] means you forfeit your contest roll, which means there's no way you can make progress in the current exchange.
+Doing this carries an additional risk—failing to [[Create Advantage]] means you forfeit your contest roll, which means there's no way you can make progress in the current exchange.
 If you at least tie, you get to make your contest roll normally.

-If you're providing a bonus via the Teamwork rules, failing to [[create advantage]] means the lead character doesn't benefit from your help this exchange.
+If you're providing a bonus via the Teamwork rules, failing to [[Create Advantage]] means the lead character doesn't benefit from your help this exchange.

 {example}